-Most couples purchase their first home with the help of a mortgage, which is a loan secured by the value of your house.
+Most couples purchase their first home with the help of a mortgage, which is a loan secured by the value of the house.
 A mortgage typically lasts for either 15 or 30 years.
 However, if you sit down and calculate how much you're actually paying out over the length of the loan, factoring in the interest to your lender, you may not like the number you see.
-Some couples decide to pay their mortgages down quicker using a strategy known as principal curtailment.
+Some couples decide to pay their mortgages down more quickly using a strategy known as principal curtailment.

 To employ principal curtailment, you can either make one or more irregular lump sum payments toward your loan, or you can make extra fixed payments each month or year.
 For example, you may decide to pay $100 extra toward your mortgage each month, make lump sum payments of $400 or more yearly, or make a one-time lump sum payment of $10,000 to reduce the balance of the loan.

 Though principal curtailment reduces the total interest paid and the length of the loan term, it doesn't reduce your monthly payment.
-If you make extra payments on your loan balance and then decide then you'd like to reduce your monthly payment, you can refinance the loan at the lower balance -- and possibly at a lowered interest rate if you can find one.
+If you make extra payments on your loan balance and then decide then you'd like to reduce your monthly payment, you can refinance the loan at the lower balance and possibly a lower interest rate, if you can find one.